 In charge of letters and packages for 1st Battalion, 24th Marine Regiment, Regimental Combat Team 6 is Lance Cpl.
 Anthony S. Brambilla, a 20-year-old from Warren, Michigan.
 Every piece of home that reaches his marines is handled by this administrative clerk, praised by his superiors.

 “Brambilla has been an outstanding Marine.
-He handles the morale and correspondence from home, from the people we love, and the strangers that are supporting us,” said Sgt.
-Jesse T. Falke, a 27-year-old battalion supply administration chief from Carrollton, Mo.
-“He is the one coordinating all of that getting to us and that is outstanding.
+He handles the moral and correspondence from home, from the people we love, and the strangers that are supporting us,” said Sgt.
+Jesse T. Falke, battalion supply administration chief “He is the one coordinating all of that getting to us and that is outstanding.
 He has gone way above and beyond his call of duty.”

-“I know it makes these Marines happy to get mail and that’s my motivation to work so hard,” he added.
+“I know it makes these Marines happy to get mail and that’s my motivation to work so hard,” he says.